-Read on for more info about Summer 2014 internships, deets on the application process and answers to frequently asked questions - this'll help you prepare for next year's application period.
-Learn more about what a day in the life of a Riot intern might look like by reading Shannon and Joshua's interviews.
+Read on for more info about Summer 2015 NA internships, deets on the application process and answers to frequently asked questions - this'll help you prepare for this year's application period.

 HOW TO APPLY:

 Every application must include a cover letter, your resume, your summoner name and level.
 In your application pitch, share why you’re interested in Riot, what you want to learn and what we can learn from you.
-Help us understand why you're right for the team that you're interested in by sharing what you've done that's truly above and beyond and how that may relate to a specific internship opportunity.
+Help us understand why you're right for the internship you're interested in by sharing what you've done that's truly above and beyond.
 For example, if you're an artist, slay us with your killer portfolio.
 If you're an engineer, show us code you wrote from that project that got you the A+.
 If you see Game Design in your future, maybe a carefully crafted, well-argued analysis of a current League of Legends design challenge is the way to our hearts.
 There are 99 ways to impress us, but an average pitch ain't one.
 Most internships also have a team-specific assessment, so be sure you complete these as well.
-Last year, we received more than 5,000 applications for 31 internship spots, so make sure yours stands out.
+Last year, we received more than 5,500 applications for 39 internship spots, so make sure yours stands out.